dosisod/nu/README.md

 ], true)
 ```

-`true` is set to return the original element before chain appending (just the `span`)
+`true` is set to return the original element before chain appending (just the `span`).

-Setting this to `false` or omitting it entirely will return the element after it has been chain appended
+Setting this to `false` or omitting it entirely will return the element after it has been chain appended.

-To create an empty html element, pass only the element name
+To create an empty html element, pass only the element name.

 ```javascript
 nu("span") //makes empty span